davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ```
 ![ set conditional breakpoint for charlie ] (img/set_conditional_breakpoint_for_charlie.png)

+Done!
+Restart your debug session and be amazed at how smart your breakpoint has now become.

+Please keep in mind that these conditional statements can be as elaborate as you wish but for now this will do.

 ### Extra features that you can explore by yourself
 - Watch window
 - Evaluate expressions window